Arina915/Thursday_28313_Hope_Arina-Airlines-Dynamic-Pricing_db/Phase One.md

 ## 4. Innovation or Improvement

 The Arina Airlines system transforms traditional airline revenue management by introducing predictive automation directly within the database layer.
-This isn't just about recording bookings—it's about creating a system that anticipates passenger behavior and responds intelligently.
+This isn't just about recording bookings it's about creating a system that anticipates passenger behavior and responds intelligently.

 ### Key Innovations: